 We all left home, sometimes quite young, and knew how to build a life somewhere else without asking anybody for help and, in the end, we made it!
 We are from that species of self-reliant people who don’t like to complain.
 We are strong and most of us are survivors!

 When I first went through a shame workshop during my psychotherapy training, I thought “This is not about me.
 I am fine.
 I don’t feel any shame!”
-Now it makes me smile…yes, as you can probably guess, I quickly found out how much this is about me as much as about anybody else who not a psychopath, of course.
+Now it makes me smile…yes, as you can probably guess, I quickly found out how much this is about me as much as about anybody else who's not a psychopath.

 Why Expats Feel Shame

 One of the most powerful triggers of shame is the feeling of being different.
 “Different” is dangerously close to “inferior”, “wrong”, or “damaged”.
 The very feeling of being somehow different is an intrinsic part of an expat’s emotional existence.
 How many times a day do you shiver thinking “Oh, here we are again…I didn’t know that because I am not from here”?
 It happens to the most integrated of us not to understand a joke, or to pronounce a word in a funny way, or to be the first or last to arrive at a party.
 When we come to a new place it is so easy to not fit in somehow, to stick out.